3DBuffalo/MAGsense/README.md

 Thank you for choosing our MAGsense!
 We stand by the quality and performance of our product, which is why we offer a 6 MONTH LIMITED WARRANTY from the date of purchase.

-WHAT'S COVERED:
+**WHAT'S COVERED:**
 This warranty covers defects in materials and workmanship under normal use.
 If your MAGsense malfunctions due to a manufacturing defect, we will repair or replace it free of charge.

-WHAT'S NOT COVERED:
+**WHAT'S NOT COVERED:**

 The warranty does not cover damages caused by misuse, accidents, unauthorized modifications, improper installation, or normal wear and tear.

-HOW TO MAKE A CLAIM:
+**HOW TO MAKE A CLAIM:**

 If you experience an issue, please contact our customer service team at contact@3dbuffalo.co with the following requirements:

-NAME OF CUSTOMER AS LISTED
+1. NAME OF CUSTOMER AS LISTED
-ORDER NUMBER AND PURCHASE DETAILS
+2. ORDER NUMBER AND PURCHASE DETAILS
-BRIEF DESCRIPTION OF ISSUE
+3. BRIEF DESCRIPTION OF ISSUE

 We will provide instructions for returning the product for inspection.
 We are committed to ensuring your satisfaction and appreciate your trust in our product!

-Note: Only the original buyer may file a claim.
-Our warranty does not apply if you purchase our MAGsense elsewhere.
+**Note: Only the original buyer may file a claim.
+Our warranty does not apply if you purchase our MAGsense elsewhere.**

-**We Cover:**
-* Damage done during shipping
-* Damage to the sensor prior to customer purchase
-* Defective sensor

 For more information please visit: